RosCollective/suno-drivers-guide/README.md

 # SUNO Driver’s Guide

-*A practical guide to listening, structure, and working with generative music.*
+*A practical guide to listening to and working with generative music.*

 This guide was written by people who spent a lot of time actually using SUNO — getting confused, noticing patterns, and slowly learning what helps the system lock in versus drift or soften.